-Where $\omega_1$ is the quality improvement gain from implementing the advice and IC(Objective, Adjustment) is the perceived implementation cost that depends on how difficult the task is and also on the adjustment.
-IC(Objective, Adjustment) is indexed by both the type of objective and the level of adjustment.
-This means that each combination of objective type and adjustment level has its own specific implementation cost.
-The perceived implementation cost captures the difficulty and the alignment with the entrepreneur's perspective and drives the heterogeneity in the entrepreneurs advice adoption rate across different types of objective and different levels of adjustment.
+Where ω_2 is the quality improvement gain from implementing the advice and $IC{r,0/1}$ is the perceived implementation cost that depends on how difficult the task is and also on whether the entrepreneur agrees with the advice. $IC{r,0/1}$ is indexed by both the type of advice and the level of agreement.
+This means that each combination of advice type and agreement level has its own specific implementation cost.
+The perceived implementation cost captures the difficulty and the alignment with the entrepreneur's perspective and drives the heterogeneity in the entrepreneurs advice adoption rate across different types of advice and different levels of disagreement.

-Different types of objective (Sales and Marketing, Market Analysis, Business Planning, ...) have different levels of difficulty, resource requirements, and strategic importance.
+Different types of advice (Sales and Marketing, Market Analysis, Business Planning, ...) have different levels of difficulty, resource requirements, and strategic importance.
 For example, implementing a complex product development task might be more costly in terms of time, effort, and resources compared to a marketing task.
-The level of adjustment to the direction of entrepreneur affects their willingness to implement and perceived cost of implementation.
+The entrepreneur's level of agreement with the advice affects their willingness to implement and perceived cost of implementation.
+If an entrepreneur agrees with the advice, they are more likely to perceive the implementation as less costly.
+If they disagree, the perceived cost increases as it may require a change in their current approach or because they do not think this is the best strategy to implement.